daminetreg/inglued/ROADMAP.md

     - [ ] Transform it to a generic non glued library adapter.
     - [ ] Based on little mapping that users can add themselves in deps/glue.

+  - [ ] Add possibility to put compiler options (check how to do it compiler agnostively ?)

   - [ ] cmdline to search and add libraries (using the adapter to scan our own sources)

+  - [ ] Add cmake generation for application developer (inglue the inglued project)

   - [ ] Detect if not at the repository root
   - [ ] Detect if deps/inglued not commited